MCT-master/mct-master.github.io/_posts/2021-04-18-wenbo-motiontracking.md

 ### Movement Velocity

-By calculating the average movement velocity of each part of the body, I found that under the three movement conditions of all six excerpts, the movement velocity of the head and wrist are the fastest, and the velocity of the shoulder and torso are the slowest.
+By calculating the average **movement velocity** of each part of the body, I found that under the three movement conditions of all six excerpts, the movement velocity of the head and wrist are the fastest, and the velocity of the shoulder and torso are the slowest.
 Moreover, the velocity of the wrist is positively correlated with the tempo of the excerpt.

-When comparing the movement variance of three different conditions, I found that the variance of the velocity of the head is the largest, but there is almost no change in the wrist.
+When comparing the movement velocity variance of three different conditions, I found that the variance of the velocity of the head is the largest, but there is almost no change in the wrist.
 My assumption is that the movement velocity of the wrist is mainly related to the difficulty, tempo, and structure of the music itself, and has less connection with expressive body movement during the performance.

 <figure style="float: auto">
    <img src="/assets/image/2021_04_19_wenbo_figure7.png" alt="" title="Figure 7.
 Average movement velocity of Brahms op.118"/> <figcaption>Figure 7.
 Average movement velocity of Brahms op.118</figcaption>